-In my devotion time New Year’s Eve I read something written by Kris Valloton from Destined to Win.
-I was blown away by its truth, encouragement, and challenge to Christians for the New Year.
+In my devotion time New Year’s Eve I read something written by Kris Valloton for Devotions Daily, from Destined to Win.
+I was blown away by its truth, encouragement, and challenge to Christians in this new decade.

 This is the complete devotion;

 Greatness and fame are terms often confused or even used inter-changeably.
 Fame is usually the result of some popular act: a ball is caught, a song is sung, a book is written, or a character is played.
 But greatness cannot be reduced to an action or an event.
 Kingdom greatness is measured long after the crowds have dispersed, the applause has silenced, and the stage lights have cooled, because true greatness lies deep in the heart of every person.
 In fact, genuine greatness is most often exposed in the dark times, in the secret places, and in the alone hours of a believer’s existence.
 It is in these desert seasons that the seedbeds of God’s greatness, the attributes we need to cultivate, are conceived.
 It is later — often much later — that the results are revealed to the world.

 Humility and greatness walk hand-in hand.
 That’s right, true humility is fully connected to being rewarded.
 Most of us know Matthew 23:12 says that,